harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 As a single dose these results show that GHRP-6 is about twice as effective as GHRH.

-The synergy between GHRH &amp;amp; GHRP-6 is clearly evident as co-administration resulted in twice the benefit of the additive values of single doses of the two peptides.
+The synergy between GHRH & GHRP-6 is clearly evident as co-administration resulted in twice the benefit of the additive values of single doses of the two peptides.

 The second study is the one that established the saturation dose for these peptides often used in other studies.
 "Growth hormone (GH)-releasing peptide stimulates GH release in normal men and acts synergistically with GH-releasing hormone ", CY Bowers..., J. Clin.
 Endocrinol.
 Metab., Apr 1990; 70: 975-982.